savvychawla/TruthDetection/README.md

 • Passed the matrix into a variable.

-• Lablled the group name and passed into a variable.
+• Labelled the group name and passed into a variable.

 • Set the dimension names.